rfo909/RForth/README.md

 The third, interfacing external persistent storage, is the most tempting, as long as it is done in a way that is handled within the RForth language, using hooks, so that we program the specifics of the interaction completely in RForth, not C.

+# Detailed docs

+See Docs.md for summary of internal functions.